hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 ### When to use

-- For adding extra information to a UI element that consists of more than a simple sentence, or structured content with a specific layout.
+- For adding extra information, in the form of structured content, to a UI element.
 - When it’s necessary to _temporarily persist_ extra information in the UI; e.g., if the user benefits from cross-referencing information in the component with other elements in the UI.

 !!!
 Info

-**Temporarily persist:** by this we mean the component will remain visible within UI until it is explicitly dismissed by the user, allowing the toggling open of the component and cross-referencing the content it contains with the rest of the UI.
-More details on this can be found in the [interaction](#interaction) section.
+**Temporarily persist:** By this, we mean the component will remain open so the content within can be cross-referenced with the rest of the UI until it's explicitly dismissed by the user.
+More details are in the [interaction](#interaction) section.
 !!!

 ### When not to use